Chris is a photography enthusiast and blogger. He enjoys learning new photography techniques and practicing old ones.

 Why does the flash produce better results?
 Because the only light the camera sees is the light from the flash.
 The short duration of the flash is the only thing the sensor collects of the image.
 The flash is turning on and off quickly, producing only the tiniest instant of a second from the motion.

 There are continuous light units that are extremely portable.
-Some even sets upon the hotshoe of the camera.
+Some even sit upon the hotshoe of the camera.
 Many LED rind units are great for portrait photography.
-However, no continuous light unit will match a flash unit for portability AND power.
+However, no continuous light unit will match a flash unit for portability and power.

 In fact to get even a fraction of the power of a flash the rind light has to be rather large even if it is considered portable.
 A flash unit can basically sit in the palm of one's hand.